 So far sow good

-, my fall tomatoes grew well and produced a nice crop but the squash and peas were a bust.
+Well, my fall tomatoes grew well and produced a nice crop but the squash and peas were a bust.
 So I am trying a few new things this season.
 I actually have one of my tomato plants coming back.
 I added another tomato plant to the container.
 Oh and by the way, remember the Veggie Tomato Supports I used were just terrible.
 I am going to use something else this year.
 Just the plain cheap metal cages.

 last season's tomatoe